California Sexual Assault Lawyers

 Survivors of sexual assault often face lasting mental health challenges that can affect their daily lives and overall well-being.
 Some common conditions include:

-- Complex Post-Traumatic Stress Disorder (PTSD) And Personality Disorders — Studies show that about 75% of survivors experience moderate to severe distress after an assault.
+- Complex Post-Traumatic Stress Disorder (PTSD) and Personality Disorders — Studies show that about 75% of survivors experience moderate to severe distress after an assault.
 Additionally, research indicates that sexual assault survivors have a lifetime PTSD rate of 36%, four times higher than those who haven’t experienced sexual assault (9%).
 They may experience flashbacks, nightmares, and severe anxiety, making it challenging to feel safe or engage in daily activities.

 - Depression — Feelings of deep sadness, hopelessness, and self-doubt are common, often interfering with a survivor’s ability to find joy or motivation.